simthera/sovtech-client-app/README.md

-# SovTech | Technical Assessment
+# SovTech | Client App Technical Assessment

-This SovTech Technical Assessment for frontend was done using 💙 React and TypeScript.
+This SovTech Technical client app assessment done using 💙 React and TypeScript.

 ## What tools did I use?